guijan/nds_getentropy/README.md

 ![](./IMG_20220308_224836_HDR.jpg)

-## libnds_getentropy: getentropy() for the Nintendo DS and DSi
+# libnds_getentropy: getentropy() for the Nintendo DS and DSi
-The library only runs on the DSi at the moment because I've taken a shortcut by using the SHA1 functions which are only present in the DSi firmware.
+Currently, the library isn't considered ready for use, but it works.

 ## Usage
 Link in the library in your ARM7 code BEFORE all the devkitPro libraries you